 Is a higher or lower number better?
 Lower numbers are better

 Explanation: This is the number of days it takes to collect cash from sales.
 The last part of the formula (i.e., net sales/365) is your average daily sales amount.
-Divide your current or average accounts receivable balance by that daily cost to calculate the number of days it takes to collect cash from sales.
+Divide your current or average accounts receivable balance by your daily sales to calculate the number of days it takes to collect cash from sales.

 Days payables outstanding (DPO)